 Gerald was a natural-born salesman.
 He never met a stranger and seemed to be comfortable in every environment from an executive board room to a sale barn.
 He owned and operated a well-known used car dealership in my hometown, so he was easy to find when I began shopping for an inexpensive, low-mileage vehicle for our teenaged son.
 “Come on in, Doc,” he said when I introduced myself and told him my need, “Let’s find you just what you need for that boy!”
 At that point I knew he would find the right car or at least make me think he had.
 The one thing which attracted me to Gerald was his on-going conversation about the things of the Lord.
-He knew I was a member of a sister Baptist church, but he did not know initially that I was passionate in my desire to walk by faith and was hungry for Christian fellowship.
-There was an immediate and eternal bond forged between us and that bond was Christ.
+He knew I was a member of a sister Baptist church, but he did not know initially I was passionate in my desire to walk by faith and was hungry for Christian fellowship.
+There was an immediate and eternal bond forged between us and the bond was Christ.

-I learned Gerald’s car lot was his mission field and everyone who set foot on that lot became a prospect either for salvation or spiritual growth.
+I learned Gerald’s car lot was his mission field and everyone who set foot on the lot became a prospect either for salvation or spiritual growth.
 It didn’t matter to Gerald if you were a “dignified physician,” which is the way he would teasingly identify me to some of his customers, or if you were unemployed.
-Most of his customers were plain and simple folk, and Gerald knew just how to speak their language.
+Most of his customers were plain and simple folk, and Gerald knew how to speak their language.
 Over the next several weeks while I continued shopping at his lot for the right vehicle I witnessed Gerald’s unique techniques for sharing the gospel.
 I happened to be present one afternoon, when a man who had stopped by came under conviction of his need and prayed to receive Christ’s free gift of salvation.

-It was perhaps a year later I received a phone call from Nell, Gerald’s wife for 35 years.
-The call was late in the evening on another Saturday, and Nell said these words, “Gerald just died.”
+It was perhaps a year later I received a phone call from Nell, Gerald’s wife of 35 years.
+The call was late in the evening on another Saturday and Nell said these words, “Gerald just died.”
 Certain she was in on another of his pranks, I said, “Come on Nell, what’s the old boy up to now?”
 She said, “No, I’m serious, Gerald just drove down to the lot, and when he got there, he slumped over the wheel and his heart must have stopped.”
 I was in total shock just like Nell.